 115 Chemistry for the Health Sciences (4).

-F. This course is specifically designed for those planning for a health care career such as Nursing or other allied health careers that require a chemistry course.
+F and S. This course is specifically designed for those planning for a health care career such as Nursing or other allied health careers that require a chemistry course.
 The fundamental concepts of general chemistry, organic chemistry, and biochemistry are presented with an emphasis on the chemical nature of biological systems.
 Topics such as molecular bonding and structure, equilibrium chemistry, and chemical reactivity as illustrated by acid/base reactions and redox reactions are presented in a biological context such as membranes, enzymes, buffers, and cellular energy metabolism.
 Issues regarding the ethics and stewardship of health also will be discussed.
 Laboratory.
-Prerequisite: high school chemistry.
-Mr. L. Louters.
+Prerequisite: High school chemistry.
+L. Louters.

-201 Quantitative Analysis (4).
-F. A problemsolving approach that incorporates sampling. sample preparation, separation of the analyte from interfering substances, measurement, data analysis and interpretation.
-Quantitative analysis is presented in the context of analytical methods that primarily include separation science (gas, liquid, ion chromatography, and electrophoresis), optical spectroscopy (uv-visible, fluorescence, and atomic absorption spectroscopy), and electrochemistry (electrode potentials, ion-selective electrodes, and sensors).
+201 Analytical Chemistry (4).
+F A problemsolving approach that incorporates sampling, sample preparation, separation of the analyte from interfering substances, measurement, data analysis, and interpretation.
+Quantitative analysis is presented in the context of analytical methods that primarily include separation science (gas, liquid, ion chromatography, and eletrophoresis), optical spectroscopy (uv-visible, fluorescence, and atomic absorption spectroscopy), and electrochemistry (electrode potentials, ion-selective electrodes, and sensors).
 The laboratory includes chemical analysis of water in the athletic field and nature preserve ponds, and the measurement of air quality across Calvin's campus using modern analytical techniques and wet chemical methods.
 These methods illustrate the principles of complex equilibria, theory of acids and bases, and titrations.
 Laboratory.
 Prerequisite: Chemistry 104.
 Not open to seniors except by permission.
-Staff.
+K. Sinniah.

 253 Fundamentals of Organic Chemistry (5).
-F A study of organic compounds, reactions, and reaction mechanisms, emphasizing their biochemical significance.
+F. A study of organic compounds, reactions, and reaction mechanisms, emphasizing their biochemical significance.
 Laboratory.
-Offered alternate years.
 Prerequisite: Chemistry 104.
+A. Leegwater.

-261 Organic Chemistry (5).
+261 Organic Chemistry I (5).
 F. A detailed study of organic compounds, their synthesis and reactions, presented within the framework of modern physico-chemical theory, together with an introduction to modern methods of analysis and identification.
 Laboratory.
 Prerequisite: Chemistry 104.
-Mr. K. Piers.
+R. Blankespoor.

-262 Organic Chemistry (5).
+262 Organic Chemistry II (5).
 S. A continuation of Chemistry 261.
 Laboratory.
 Prerequisite: Chemistry 261.
-Mr. R. Blankespoor, Mr. K. Piers.
+R. Blankespoor, A. Leegwater.

 271 Environmental Chemistry (3).
 I, alternate years.
 A study of the chemistry of the atmosphere, natural water, and soils, with a special focus on environmental problems arising from the activities of humans, including a study of acid precipitation, greenhouse gases, ozone depletion, urban and indoor air pollution, water and soil pollution, solid and hazardous waste disposal, and risk assessment all presented within the context of a Christian view of humans and nature.
 Prerequisite: Chemistry 253 or 261.
-Not offered 2001-02.
+D. McCarthy.

 281 Laboratory in Environmental Chemistry (1).
 S, alternate years.
 Experiments and investigations devoted to chemical analysis of samples obtained from the atmosphere, hydrosphere, and lithosphere using EPA approved protocols involving both instrumental and wet chemical methods.
 Prerequisite: Chemistry 271.
-Not offered 2001-02.
+D. McCarthy.

 295 Chemistry Seminar.
 F and S, no credit.
 A seminar devoted to an exploration of topics in current chemical research in both academic and industrial laboratories.
 Junior and senior chemistry majors must attend each semester; freshmen and sophomores intending to major in chemistry are encouraged to attend.
-Mr. L. Louters, Mr. M. Muyskens.
+L. Louters, K. Sinniah.

 304 Physical Chemistry for the Biological Sciences (4).
-S, alternate years.
-A survey of physical chemistry with emphasis on the laws of thermodynamics, physical equilibria, transport phenomena, and enzyme kinetics.
+S. A survey of physical chemistry with emphasis on the laws of thermodynamics, physical equilibria, transport phenomena, and enzyme kinetics.
 Topics are treated with life science applications.
-A one-semester college level calculus course is recommended, but not required.
-Laboratory.
-Mr. R. DeKock.
+Prerequisite: Chemistry 104, a one-semester college level calculus course, or permission of the instructor.
+R. DeKock.